 Much delayed and controversial in its approach, the aim of the Bill is to introduce major regulation to social media platforms for the first time.

-Here is a closer look at the Bill and why it has become divisive.
+Here is a closer look at the proposed internet safety laws.

 – What is the Online Safety Bill?

 Hailed as groundbreaking regulation of the tech sector, the central aim of the Bill is to introduce rules to social media and other user-generated content-based sites that compel them to remove illegal material from their platforms, with a particular emphasis on protecting children from seeing harmful content.

 Firms that break these rules would face large fines from the sector’s new regulator, Ofcom.

 The Bill has been at the centre of a debate over free speech, censorship, and the necessity to police harmful content on the internet.

 This has focused on the so-called “legal but harmful” duties that were in the Bill, which would have required the biggest platforms to ensure their users, and in particular children, are not exposed to harmful content, even if it was not illegal.

 Some politicians and online safety campaigners have repeatedly called for more to be done to protect children from the swathes of harmful content online – including having the Online Safety Bill go further.

 But on the other side, some MPs – including a number of senior Tories – and free speech campaigners have warned the Bill could be used as a tool for online censorship, incentivising or even forcing sites to take down legal speech simply because it offends some people.